dj505/Pad-Light-Kit/README.md

         * Saving colour space information doesn't seem to make a difference, but if in doubt, disable it
 * **Pattern displays, but doesn't look right**
     1. Make sure your spritesheet is made up of exactly 5x5 pixel sprites, all of which should be stacked vertically.
 More than one column will not work.
     2. Re-export your bitmap through GIMP with the correct settings.
-See step 3 under "No lights or pattern on the LED matrix."
+See step 3 under "No lights or pattern on the LED grid."
+* **All the LEDs past a certain point fail to light up**
+    1. Check the solder points on and around the LED where the chain is broken.
+        * The strip goes from left to right on the first row, then right to left on the second row, zigzagging back and forth.
+        * If any single LED is not properly connected, it can either light up but not send a signal to the next one, or fail to light up itself.
+        * Carefully re-solder any bad connections and test again.
+    2. Ensure the LEDs are oriented correctly.
+        * With the USB port on the top left corner, the notch on every LED should be on the bottom right side.
+        * Any LEDs that aren't oriented properly will need to be desoldered and rotated.
+* **One single LED doesn't light up, but the rest work**
+    1. Add some flux to each leg of the LED and reflow the solder.
+        * Screwing the PCB down into the pad may slightly bend it, causing a poor connection on one or more LEDs.
+        * Reflowing the solder usually fixes this fault.
+Current revisions of the PCB with slightly larger mounting holes should be less susceptible to it.

 # Credits
 Thanks to: